gem/oq-engine/doc/getting-started/installation-instructions/slurm.md

 ## Installing on HPC

 This section is for the administrators of the HPC cluster.
-Installing the engine requires access to PyPI since the universal installer will download packages from there.

 Here are the installations instructions to create modules for engine 3.18 assuming you have python3.10 installed as modules.